microsoft/nni/docs/source/compression/compression_evaluator.rst

 2. Wrap the ``LightningModule`` class with ``nni.trace``.
 3. Wrap the ``LightningDataModule`` class with ``nni.trace``.

-Please refer :ref:`compression-lightning-evaluator` for more details.
+Please refer :class:`LightningEvaluator <nni.compression.pytorch.LightningEvaluator>` for more details.
-Here is an example of how to initialize a ``LightningEvaluator``.
+Here is an example of how to initialize a :class:`LightningEvaluator <nni.compression.pytorch.LightningEvaluator>`.

 .. code-block:: python